mnedelchev-vn/pinksale-dxsale-sniper-bot/README.md

 ## Requirements
 * npm 6.0.0 or above
 * NodeJS 10.0.0 or above
-* pm2

 ## Installation
 Clone this repository ( or download from Code -> Download ZIP ) and run `npm install` inside the project folder.
 This command will download all the needed libraries which the bot needs to work properly.

 ## Usage
 You can run the script using `node` or `pm2` commands.
-I personally like to use the `pm2` command on my server, because PM2 is a process manager which takes care for my script to run 24/7.
+I personally like to use the `pm2` command on my server, because PM2 is a process manager which takes care for my script to run 24/7. *( For the `pm2` option you need to own a virtual server. )*

 #### Required parameters:
 * `presaleContractAddress` - this is the Pinksale or DxSale presale contract address **( not the contract address of the token you're willing to buy )**.
 String, 42 bytes size starting with `0x`.